 Relocation cases can be the most unpredictable of all custody/ visitation cases, at least under New York Law.
-While the United States has always been a highly mobile society, where people’s job often requires them to relocate.
+While the United States has always been a highly mobile society, where people’s job often requires them to relocate out-of-state.
 This trend has accelerated during the pandemic with many people moving out of the big cities.
 Now many are moving back.

 This article is designed to provide some general information, and may answer some basic questions about New York State law that you might have, but you cannot consider it to be legal advice for your particular situation since circumstances differ between cases.
 For actual legal advice you would need to have a full consultation with an experienced family law attorney who is very familiar with New York child custody laws.